Help! Baby Latching and Unlatching Repeatedly While Nursing

 - Use a warm towel or compress for a few minutes before feeding to stimulate letdown.

 - If you see your baby about to unlatch, try breast compressions.
-It will help your mil slowing and keep your baby interested in feeding.
+It will help your milk slow and keep your baby interested in feeding.

 - If you think your milk supply is truly low, you may want to start taking supplements or postnatal vitamins specifically formulated to increase your milk supply.

-You can expect growth spurts in a baby around 2 weeks, 3 weeks, 6 weeks, and 3, 6, and 9 months of age.
+You can expect growth spurts in babies around 2 weeks, 3 weeks, 6 weeks, and 3, 6, and 9 months.
 My both boys were super fussy at the breast during their growth spurts.